yudumerg/ML/README.md

-# ML
-Using ML,estimating the dollar price in python
+Using Machine Learning,estimating the current exchange rate in python